DomasM/FizzBuzzEnterpriseEdition/README.md

 project is an example of how the popular FizzBuzz game might be built were it subject to the high quality standards of enterprise software.

-## FizzBuzz

-FizzBuzz is a game that has gained in popularity as a programming assignment to weed out non-programmers during job interviews.
-The object of the assignment is less about solving it correctly according to the below rules and more about showing the programmer understands basic, necessary tools such as `if`-/`else`-statements and loops.
-The rules of FizzBuzz are as follows:
+## This is special edition of FizzBuzz, rebranded as abcdef, made for [corporate order from Quora](https://www.quora.com/What-is-the-most-elegant-piece-of-code-you-can-write-in-your-favorite-programming-language-that-prints-the-numbers-from-100-to-200).
+It has been open-sourced to give it more hype.

-For numbers 1 through 100,
+For numbers 100 through 200,

-* if the number is divisible by 3 print Fizz;
+* if the number is divisible by 3 print abc;
-* if the number is divisible by 5 print Buzz;
+* if the number is divisible by 5 print def;
-* if the number is divisible by 3 and 5 (15) print FizzBuzz;
+* if the number is divisible by 3 and 5 (15) print abcdef;
 * else, print the number.

 ## Contributing